Joschiller/MediaManager/Workflows.md

 6. Simplify code
    - remove unnecessary imports
    - check autocompletion hints
-7. FURTHER STEPS ...
+7. Check the "Publish Version" in `Properties > Publish > Publish Version` and correct it, if needed (usually instead of the revision, the build part should be raised in comparison to the latest release)
+8. Right-click project > "Publish" > click through the wizard (keep all settings)
+9. Select all items in the release folder and zip them to a file called `Media_Manager-vX.X.X`
-8. Create Release in Repository
+10. Create Release in Repository
-   1. `git checkout -b X.X.X-rc`
+11. `git checkout -b X.X.X-rc`
-   2. push new branch
+12. push new branch
-   3. Github > Tags > Create a new Release
+13. Github > Tags > Create a new Release
     - Target branch: "X.X.X-rc"
     - Title: "vX.X.X"
     - Description: Copy from Changelog

 # Update against template